Tomato6966/dragonfly-redis-prisma-cache/README.md

 You can still use it with regular redis tho.

+Why no invalidation based on cache size?
+- dragonfly has that built in

 ### Performance improvements:

 - No cache at all: 2-4ms for get query requests based on: ~10 requests / Seconds and while beeing on localhost with citus psql (psql but threaded)